Henry L. Stimson: Atomic bomb

 The Manhattan Project was managed by Major General Groves (Corps of Engineers) with a staff of reservists and many thousands of civilian scientists and engineers.
-Groves nominally reported directly to General George Marshall, but Stimson was really in charge.
-Stimson secured the necessary money and approval from Roosevelt and from Congress, ensured that Manhattan had the highest priorities, and controlled all plans for the use of the bomb.
-Stimson successfully tried to get "Little Boy" (the Hiroshima bomb) dropped within hours of its earliest possible availability.
-Japan was to be forced to surrender, and the bombing of Hiroshima August 6 was likely a finishing blow for Tokyo.
+Groves nominally reported directly to General George Marshall, but it was Stimson who had the final word.
+Stimson secured the necessary money and approval from Roosevelt and from Congress, ensured that the Manhattan Project had the highest priorities, and controlled all plans for the use of the bomb.
+On August 6, Little Boy was dropped on Hiroshima within hours of its earliest possible availability, followed on August 9 by the dropping of Fat Man on Nagasaki.
+Japan announced its surrender to the Allies on August 15, six days after the latter bombing.

-Stimson ultimately concluded if the U.S. had guaranteed the Japanese preservation of the imperial constitutional monarchy, Japan might have surrendered and prevented the use of atomic bombs.
-Historians debate whether the impact of continued blockade, relentless bombing, and the Soviet Union's invasion of Manchuria would have forced Japanese Emperor Hirohito to surrender some time in late 1945 or early 1946 without the use of atomic bombs but with massive Allied casualties.
+Stimson ultimately concluded that if the U.S. had guaranteed the Japanese preservation of the imperial constitutional monarchy, Japan might have surrendered earlier and prevented the use of atomic bombs.
+Historians debate whether the impact of a continued blockade, relentless bombing, and the Soviet Union's invasion of Manchuria would have forced Japanese Emperor Hirohito to surrender some time in late 1945 or early 1946, without the use of atomic bombs, but at the cost of massive Allied casualties.

-After American journalist John Hersey's account of the Hiroshima atomic bombing became a media sensation, Stimson and others published their own article "The Decision to Use the Atomic Bomb".
+After American journalist John Hersey's account of the Hiroshima atomic bombing became a media sensation, Stimson, chronicling "an exact description of [the] thoughts and actions as [he] found them in the records and in [his] clear recollection [on behalf of] all of those who had a share in [both atomic bombings]", in 1947 published his own article "The Decision to Use the Atomic Bomb" in Harper's Magazine.
 It argued the atomic bombings saved the Japanese from themselves, that demonstrating it would have been impractical, and American casualties from a potential invasion would exceed 1 million, although military documents from July 1945 estimated under 200,000 casualties (other estimates put the casualties as high as 4 million).
 Stimson also sidestepped questions such as the suffering of the victims and the radioactive qualities of the bombs, saying they had a "revolutionary character" or "unfamiliar nature".
 Because his article was the first official account of the reasonings behind the bombings, news outlets that were covering Hersey's Hiroshima began to cover Stimson's article instead.
 President Truman commended Stimson, and McGeorge Bundy, who had worked with Stimson on the article, later wrote, "We deserve some sort of medal."